-Domestic violence is defined as a felony or misdemeanor crime of violence committed by:
+Domestic Violence is defined as a felony or misdemeanor crime of violence committed by:

-- 1. a current or former spouse or intimate partner of the person against whom the violence is committed; - 2. a person with whom the person against whom the violence is committed shares a child in common; - 3. a person who is cohabiting with, or has cohabited with, the person against whom the violence is committed as a spouse or intimate partner; - 4. a person similarly situated to a spouse of the person against whom the violence is committed under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or - 5. any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
+- a current or former spouse or intimate partner of the person against whom the violence is committed; - a person with whom the person against whom the violence is committed shares a child in common; - a person who is cohabiting with, or has cohabited with, the person against whom the violence is committed as a spouse or intimate partner; - a person similarly situated to a spouse of the person against whom the violence is committed under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or - any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.

 This definition does not apply to roommates who have not expressed interest in entering into, or who have not entered into, a dating or sexual relationship.
-Under the Clery Act and the Campus SaVE Act, the College will record and report all relevant incidents of domestic violence.

-Dating violence is defined as violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the person against whom the violent act is/acts are committed.
+Dating Violence is defined as violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the person against whom the violent act is/acts are committed.
 The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
 Dating violence does not include acts covered under the definition of domestic violence.
-Under the Clery Act and the Campus SaVE Act, the College will record and report all relevant incidents of dating violence.

-Stalking occurs when a person engages in a course of conduct or repeatedly commits acts toward another person, including following the person without proper authority, under circumstances that would cause a reasonable person to fear for his or her safety or the safety of others or suffer substantial emotional distress.
+Stalking occurs when a person engages in a course of conduct or repeatedly commits acts toward another person, including following the person without proper authority, under circumstances that would cause a reasonable person to fear for personal safety or the safety of others or suffer substantial emotional distress.

-- Course of conduct means two or more acts, including but not limited to, acts in which the stalker directly, indirectly or through third parties, by any action, method, device or means, follows, monitors, observes, surveils, threatens or communicates to or about a person, or interferes with a person's property. - Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - Reasonable person means a reasonable person under similar circumstances and with similarities to the victim.
+- Course of conduct means two or more acts, including but not limited to, acts in which the stalker directly, indirectly or through third parties, by any action, method, device or means, follows, monitors, observes, surveils, threatens or communicates to or about a person, or interferes with a person's property. - Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.

+• Reasonable person means a reasonable person under similar circumstances and with similar identities to the person against whom the stalking was committed.

 Stalking includes the concept of cyber-stalking, a particular form of stalking in which electronic media such as the Internet, social networks, blogs, cell phones, texts or other similar devices or forms of contact are used to pursue, harass or to make unwelcome contact with another person in an unsolicited fashion.
-Under the Clery Act and the Campus SaVE Act, the College will record and report all relevant incidents of stalking.